One Times Square: Site

-One Times Square is at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City.
-It takes up the city block bounded by Seventh Avenue to the west, 42nd Street to the south, Broadway to the east, and 43rd Street to the north.
+One Times Square is at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. It takes up the city block bounded by Seventh Avenue to the west, 42nd Street to the south, Broadway to the east, and 43rd Street to the north.
 The land lot is trapezoidal and covers 5,400 ft2.
 The full-block site has a frontage of 137.84 ft to the west, 58.33 ft to the south, 143 ft to the east, and 20 ft to the north.
 The shape of the site arises from Broadway's diagonal alignment relative to the Manhattan street grid.
 The building's address was originally 1475 Broadway, but it was changed to 1 Times Square in 1966.
 The current address is a vanity address assigned by the government of New York City.
 The addresses around Times Square are not assigned in any particular order; for example, 2 Times Square is several blocks away from 1 Times Square.